Kisin modules with descent data and parahoric local models: Kisin modules with descent datum

 \begin{defn} Let $\fM_R \in Y^{[a,b], \Delta}(R)$ and set $D^{(j)}_R := \fM^{(j)}_R/v \fM^{(j)}_R$.
 Then we say that $\fM_R$ has \emph{type} $\tau= \oplus_{i=1}^n \chi_i$, with $\chi_i\in \Delta^*$, if for all $j \in \Z/f \Z$

 as linear representations of $\Delta$. \end{defn}

-\begin{rmk} In Definition~\ref{Galoistype}, we require that the type is the same for all $j\in \{0,\dots,f-1\}$.
-If $R=\Lambda$, the fact that $\phi_R$ commutes with the descent datum implies that the type must be the same on each component $D^{(j)}_R$, but this does not always hold if $R=\F$.
-Since we are ultimately interested in relating the Kisin modules with tame descent data to Galois representations over $F$ (see Section~\ref{connection to Galois}), we do not lose anything from imposing this condition. \end{rmk}
+\begin{rmk} In Definition~\ref{Galoistype}, we require that the type be the same for all $j\in \{0,\dots,f-1\}$.
+If $R=\Lambda$, the fact that $\phi_R$ commutes with the descent datum implies that the type must be the same on each component $D^{(j)}_R$.